JasonXJ/newscrawler/README.rst

 Spiders
 =======

-Spiders are defined in :module:`newscrawler.spiders.newsspiders`.
+Spiders are defined in :mod:`newscrawler.spiders.newsspiders`.
 All spiders should be defined as subclasses of :class:`_MySpider` so that configuration in "config.yml" will be honored.

 :class:`SimpleGeneralSpider` downloads rss pages and extracts news items.
 It is possible that for some website, this spider cannot correctly parse and extracts the items.
 In this case, we can write new sub-classes and override methods `extract_...`.